DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

 BookStack is a modern, open source, good looking wiki platform for storing and organizing information.

-Written in PHP, with MySQL database for the user data.</br>
+Written in PHP, using Laravel framework, with MySQL database for the user data.</br>
 There is no official Dockerhub image so the one maintained by [linuxserver.io](https://www.linuxserver.io/) is used, which uses nginx as a web server.